JonathanWilkerson1975/ModelCabinetJCW/README.md

 Navigate to project-page.component.html:5:6 and comment out $`\color{fcfc7f}\textsf{<app-viewport></app-viewport>}`$

-Run "npm start" in the terminal to launch the project client
+Run "npm init" in the terminal to launch the from the project modelcabinet.client

+Run "dotnet run" in the the ModelCabinet.Server

 After project is able to run, update the database.